silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 Items can be added to a changeset in two ways -- *implicitly* and *explicitly*.

 An *implicit* inclusion occurs when a record is added to a changeset by virtue of another object declaring ownership of it via the `$owns` setting.
-Implicitly including owned objects ensures that when a changeset is published, the action cascades through not only all of the items explicitly added to the changeset, but also all of the records that each of those items owns.
+Implicit inclusion of owned objects ensures that when a changeset is published, the action cascades through not only all of the items explicitly added to the changeset, but also all of the records that each of those items owns.

 An *explicit* inclusion is much more direct, occurring only when a user has opted to include a record in a changeset either through the UI or programatically.